Do The Goodyear Tire & Rubber Company (GT) beta value of 2.02 signposts another twist?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 101.56%.
-Additionally, trading for the stock in the period of the last six months notably improved by 12.54%, alongside a boost of 141.65% for the period of the last 12 months.
-The shares increased approximately by 16.04% in the 7-day charts and went up by 14.71% in the period of the last 30 days.
-Common stock shares were driven by 44.10% during last recorded quarter.
+Considering, the past performance of The Goodyear Tire & Rubber Company, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 121.26%.
+Additionally, trading for the stock in the period of the last six months notably improved by 26.12%, alongside a boost of 160.13% for the period of the last 12 months.
+The shares increased approximately by 26.26% in the 7-day charts and went down by 30.06% in the period of the last 30 days.
+Common stock shares were driven by 47.56% during last recorded quarter.